lastcoolnameleft/architecture-assessment/microservices.md

 ## Benefit

-* What benefit are you most interested in gaining from Microservices?  (e.g.
+* What benefit are you most interested in gaining from Microservices? (e.g. quicker deployments, easier scaling, etc.)

 ## Application Codebase

 * What OS does the service run on?